metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Required:

-- `priority` (Number) Priority specfies the order of the ClusterNetworkPolicy relative to other AntreaClusterNetworkPolicies.
+- `priority` (Number) Priority specfies the order of the ClusterNetworkPolicy relative toother AntreaClusterNetworkPolicies.

 Optional:

 - `applied_to` (Attributes List) Select workloads on which the rules will be applied to.
-Cannot be set in conjunction with AppliedTo in each rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to))
+Cannot be set inconjunction with AppliedTo in each rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to))
-- `egress` (Attributes List) Set of egress rules evaluated based on the order in which they are set.
-Currently Egress rule supports setting the 'To' field but not the 'From' field within a Rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress))
+- `egress` (Attributes List) Set of egress rules evaluated based on the order in which they are set.Currently Egress rule supports setting the 'To' field but not the 'From'field within a Rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress))
-- `ingress` (Attributes List) Set of ingress rules evaluated based on the order in which they are set.
-Currently Ingress rule supports setting the 'From' field but not the 'To' field within a Rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress))
+- `ingress` (Attributes List) Set of ingress rules evaluated based on the order in which they are set.Currently Ingress rule supports setting the 'From' field but not the 'To'field within a Rule. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress))
-- `tier` (String) Tier specifies the tier to which this ClusterNetworkPolicy belongs to.
-The ClusterNetworkPolicy order will be determined based on the combination of the Tier's Priority and the ClusterNetworkPolicy's own Priority.
-If not specified, this policy will be created in the Application Tier right above the K8s NetworkPolicy which resides at the bottom.
+- `tier` (String) Tier specifies the tier to which this ClusterNetworkPolicy belongs to.The ClusterNetworkPolicy order will be determined based on thecombination of the Tier's Priority and the ClusterNetworkPolicy's ownPriority.
+If not specified, this policy will be created in the ApplicationTier right above the K8s NetworkPolicy which resides at the bottom.

 <a id="nestedatt--spec--clusternetworkpolicy--applied_to"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.applied_to`

 Optional:

-- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloads in AppliedTo fields.
-If set with NamespaceSelector, ExternalEntities are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--external_entity_selector))
+- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloadsin AppliedTo fields.
+If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--external_entity_selector))
-- `group` (String) Group is the name of the ClusterGroup which can be set as an AppliedTo in place of a stand-alone selector.
-A Group cannot be set with any other selector.
+- `group` (String) Group is the name of the ClusterGroup which can be set as anAppliedTo in place of a stand-alone selector.
+A Group cannotbe set with any other selector.
-- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, as workloads in AppliedTo fields.
-If set with PodSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except PodSelector or ExternalEntitySelector.
+- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, asworkloads in AppliedTo fields.
+If set with PodSelector,Pods are matched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
 Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--namespace_selector))
-- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--node_selector))
+- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--node_selector))
-- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads in AppliedTo fields.
-If set with NamespaceSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--pod_selector))
+- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads inAppliedTo fields.
+If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--pod_selector))
-- `service` (Attributes) Select a certain Service which matches the NamespacedName.
-A Service can only be set in either policy level AppliedTo field in a policy that only has ingress rules or rule level AppliedTo field in an ingress rule.
-Only a NodePort Service can be referred by this field.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--service))
+- `service` (Attributes) Select a certain Service which matches the NamespacedName.A Service can only be set in either policy level AppliedTo field in a policythat only has ingress rules or rule level AppliedTo field in an ingress rule.Only a NodePort Service can be referred by this field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--service))
-- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, as workloads in AppliedTo fields.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--service_account))
+- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--applied_to--service_account))

 <a id="nestedatt--spec--clusternetworkpolicy--applied_to--external_entity_selector"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.applied_to.external_entity_selector`